Irrational “Stories” on Valentine’s Day and Beyond

 With this awareness, you will begin to consciously, gently recreate your thoughts, as you did in reading the loving, compassionate statements.
 You will tell yourself truths.

-Positive affirmations and mantra or motto practices can be impactful ways to grow your self-love.
+Positive affirmations or motto practices can be impactful ways to grow your self-love.
 I use these daily and have a few posted my bathroom mirror.
 A teen client emailed me an update recently: “The weekend was good.
 I’ve done some journaling and a lot of mantra.”
 On our next call she elaborated, “It makes me feel really good to be positive instead of negative.”
 That’s the power of truth.

 If you’re looking for accountability as you integrate this truthful mindset and way of BEing into your life and your family, let’s connect!